duyle-py/security_scan/README.md

 # Security Scan
 - This project scan small security issues related to public_key and private_key.
-- I think this should be simple so the total of core codes should be smaller than 500 lines.
+- I think this should be simple so the total of core codes in under 500 lines.
 - `main` is out file is really small ~13MB.
 - I only use `github.com/jackc/pgx/v5` lib to work with Postgres Database

-## Infra design
-TODO
 ## Project Structure
 - The project structure is really simple
   - src: contains all core source codes